nosoto/ie_tweeter/workgroup-assignment-team_1/README.md

 The idea of this exercise is to build upon the Tweeter project we worked on in class.

-In this assignment you'll work in groups to implement the following
+In this assignment you'll implement the following
 features:

 - **Direct messages**: There's a new table in the database,